Wesleyan University Philippines: Organization and administration

-Academic programs, majors, courses, and policies are set by the Academic Council, and/or the Board of Trustees.
+Academic programs, majors, courses, and policies are set by the Academic Council and/or the Board of Trustees.
 The Registrar and Deans, in conjunction with the Vice President for Academic Affairs, are charged with interpreting and implementing academic policies and regulations concerning such matters as calendar, class attendance, degree requirements, and course offerings.
 The registrar maintains permanent records for all students.

+The following personnel aid the Vice President for Planning and Development: